-Employ a Lean leadership style, one that focuses on developing skills and career paths for team members rather than on being a technical expert or coordinator of tasks.
+Employ a Lean leadership style that focuses on developing skills and career paths for team members rather than on being a technical expert or coordinator of tasks.
 Create a team jointly responsible for success.
-Learn how to solve problems together in a way that develops people’s capabilities and increases their engagement and commitment.
+Learn how to solve problems together in a way that develops individual capabilities and increases engagement and commitment.
 Respect people and culture.

 #4 – Inspire and Align with Mission; Minimize Constraints